 Angie has an HND in Social Care and a degree in Gender Studies, Sociology & Anthropology, she also has PGSE and Level 5 Leadership & Management qualifications.
 Angie was diagnosed as autistic in her 40s.
 She feels that Matthew’s Hub and its staff helped her immensely during the assessment process, and she is grateful to be able to support others in a similar way.
-Angie has worked in Cornerhouse drop-in sexual health service for many years.
+Angie has taught for Cornerhouse sexual health service for many years.
 Currently, she is a member of the Headstart young people’s emotional well-being and resilience peer mentoring project and a peer mentor for Matthew's Hub.

 Training and Peer Mentoring Lead

 Carl has worked in the field of autism for over 20 years.
 Carl has an MA in Autism is a qualified teacher, mentoring autistic undergraduate students at the University of Hull prior to his arrival at Matthew’s Hub.
 Carl writes and delivers our acclaimed CPD accredited autism training packages and has over a decade of experience delivering autism training up and down the country.

 Carl is one of the authors of the pioneering neurodivergent text ‘The Neurodiversity Reader’.
 Carl is deputy chair of the Hull Autism Partnership Board.